aszkid/milsim/SCHEMA.md

 Having such a compartmentalized workflow paves the ground for parallelization.
 All of this is really me trying to grok the modern approach of "data-oriented" design.
 It leads to cleaner division between logical states of a program (update, draw, dispatch) and other nice things, probably.
 At any rate, I do not want a monster all-encompassing `Game` class.
 Let each do one thing (or as few as possible) well.

+More stuff (15/12/17): the `Render` system running on its own thread is good thing overall, but adds certain complexity to our code.
+We cannot say `mesh::create()` and expect to get at that exact moment a VBO handle from `Render`, because the render thread might be busy drawing stuff.
+What happens behind the scenes is that we populate a command buffer, consumed by the render thread at the beginning of each render frame, and only then have the mesh actually uploaded to GPU memory.
+But that's fine: game-level objects do not really care about the GPU handle, since it's only useful for the render thread itself, and by the time it executes a render command referencing that specific handle, the previous `upload` has already been processed.

+We avoid having to "sync with the render thread" by completely delegating the job.
+The idea is that a scene object can be created, exist, interact with its environment and die *even without having a graphics representation drawn to screen*.
+The real delay though, will be a single frame at most, which is optimal enough.

 ### Sys.Net

 Deals with networking.